-The undersigned Stockholder of Atlas Consolidated Mining and Development Corporation (AT the Corporation) hereby appoints or in his/her absence, the Chairman of the meeting, as attorney and proxy, with power of substitution, to present and vote all shares registered in his/her name as proxy of the undersigned stockholder, at the Annual Meeting of Stockholders of the Company on April 19, 2023 and any adjournments thereof for the purpose of acting on the following matters:
+The undersigned Stockholder of Atlas Consolidated Mining and Development Corporation (AT the Corporation) hereby appoints \\\\\ or in his/her absence, the Chairman of the meeting, as attorney and proxy, with power of substitution, to present and vote all shares registered in his/her name as proxy of the undersigned stockholder, at the Annual Meeting of Stockholders of the Company on April 19, 2024 and any adjournments thereof for the purpose of acting on the following matters:

-YES/ RATIFY NO ABSTAIN Approval of Minutes of the Annual Stockholders' Meeting held on 26 April 2022 Approval of the Annual Report and Audited Financial Statements for 2022 Ratification of the Acts of the Board of Directors, Board Committees and Management Appointment of External Auditor At their discretion, the proxy named above is authorized to vote upon such other matters as may properly come before the meeting
+YES/ RATIFY NO ABSTAIN Approval of Minutes of the Annual Stockholders' Meeting held on 19 April 2023 Approval of the Annual Report and Audited Financial Statements for 2023 Ratification of the Acts of the Board of Directors, Board Committees and Management in 2023 Appointment of External Auditor At their discretion, the proxy named above is authorized to vote upon such other matters as may properly come before the meeting

-Election of Directors for 2023-2024
+Flection of Directors for 2024-2025

 Name of Nominee No. of Votes

-Frederic C. DyBuncio
+1. Frederic C. DyBuncio

 2. Isidro A. Consunji

 3. Adrian Paulino S. Ramos

 4. Gerard Anton S. Ramos

 5. Jose T. Sio

 6. Presentacion S. Ramos

-7. Emilio S. de Quiros, Jr. (Indepen dent Director)
+7. Emilio S. de Quiros, Jr. (Independe ent Director)

-8. Jose P. Leviste, Jr. (Independent t Director)
+8. Jose P. Leviste, Jr. (Independent [ Director)

-9. Gerardo S. Limlingan, Jr. (Indepe endent Director)
+9. Gerardo S. Limlingan, Jr. (Indeper ndent Director)

-Equally vote for all nominees Withhold authority for all nom Withhold authority to vote for inees listed above r:
+Withhold authority for all nomin Withhold authority to vote for th v:

 d Signature of Stockholder/ rized Signatory

 Number of Share es Owned or Represented

 Date

-THIS PROXY SHOULD BE SUBMITTED TO THE CORPORATE SECRETARY ON OR BEFORE 05 APRIL 2023.
-VALIDATION OF PROXIES SHALL BE HELD ON 14 APRIL 2023 AT THE OFFICE OF THE CORPORATE SECRETARY AT 1105 TOWER 2 HIGH STREET SOUTH CORPORATE PLAZA, 26TH STREET, BONIFACIO GLOBAL CITY, TAGUIG CITY, UNDER THE SUPERVISION AND CONTROL OF THE CORPORATE SECRETARY.
+THIS PROXY SHOULD BE SUBMITTED TO THE CORPORATE SECRETARY ON OR BEFORE 8 APRIL 2024.
+VALIDATION OF PROXIES SHALL BE HELD ON 12 APRIL 2024 AT THE OFFICE OF THE CORPORATE SECRETARY AT 1105 TOWER 2 HIGH STREET SOUTH CORPORATE PLAZA, 26TH STREET, BONIFACIO GLOBAL CITY, TAGUIG CITY, UNDER THE SUPERVISION AND CONTROL OF THE CORPORATE SECRETARY.